Overview of Wyoming Taxes

 Teton Village, in Jackson Hole, is authorized to collect an additional sales tax as a “resort district.”
 The total tax on retail sales in Teton Village is 8%.

 Wyoming Property Tax

-On average, homeowners in Wyoming pay about $1,200 per year in property taxes.
-The state’s average effective property tax rate (annual taxes as a percentage of home value) is just 0.61%, eighth-lowest nationally.
-Property taxes in Wyoming are collected by county tax district and revenue is used to fund local schools, hospitals, transportation authorities and other public programs.
+On average, homeowners in Wyoming pay about $1,256 per year in property taxes.
+The state’s average effective property tax rate (annual taxes as a percentage of home value) is just 0.61%, eighth lowest nationally.
+Property taxes in Wyoming are collected by county tax district; the revenue is used to fund local schools, hospitals, transportation authorities and other public programs.

 Wyoming Gas Tax

 The state gas tax in Wyoming is 24 cents per gallon.
-That’s the 18th-lowest tax in the country.
-When combined with the federal gas tax, total taxes in Wyoming are 42.40 cents per gallon.
-The tax on diesel fuel is also 24 cents per gallon and 48.40 cents per gallon in combination with the federal tax.
+That’s the 18th lowest tax in the country.
+When combined with the federal gas tax, total taxes in Wyoming are 42.4 cents per gallon.
+The tax on diesel fuel is also 24 cents per gallon, which comes to 48.4 cents per gallon in combination with the federal tax.